task-proxemics/XLeRobot/XLeRobot_0_2_0_hardware/README.md

 > [!NOTE]
 > Complete all wiring and put the Raspberry Pi in its case before clamping the top base to the IKEA cart.
+(Also use 3D printing filament spools if you have one for enhanced structural support)

 ![image](https://github.com/user-attachments/assets/0fc95a4e-d4aa-48a5-944a-cc1a984c20b2)